-His father died shortly after the 1st World War of a lung condition induced by the conditions under which he served in the trenches.
-Causley was brought up by his mother to whose care in her later life.
-He worked for some years from the age of 15 as a clerk in several local firms, but also continued to develop his early literary interests and talent, reading widely in his teens and writing plays for local production and publication.
+His father died a few years after the First World War of a lung condition brought on by conditions on the Western Front.
+Causley was brought up by his mother, to whose care he devoted himself in her later life.
+He worked for some years from the age of 15 as a clerk in several local firms, but also continued to develop his early literary interests and talent by reading widely and writing plays for local production and publication.
 His first play ‘Runaway’ was published when he was only nineteen, and was broadcast on the BBC’s West Country radio service.

-Many of his books of verse for children have been illustrated by prominent artists.
-In addition to his poetry, Causley wrote plays, short stories and opera librettos.
-He was also a prolific editor of collections of poetry.
-In addition he contributed poems and articles to literary magazines including The Listener, The London Magazine and Poetry Quarterly.
+As well as poetry, Causley wrote plays, short stories and opera librettos — alongside being a prolific editor of poetry anthologies.
+In addition, he regularly contributed reviews and articles to literary magazines including The Listener, The London Magazine and Poetry Quarterly.
 Much of his work is now included in educational books for young children; a number of his poems have been set to music by a range of composers like Stephen McNeff and folk musicians such as Alex Attewell and his distant relative Jim Causley.

 In 1958, Causley was made a Fellow of the Royal Society of Literature and he was awarded a CBE in 1986.
 Other awards include the Queen’s Gold Medal for Poetry in 1967.
 He was presented with the Heywood Hill Literary Prize in 2000.
-Between 1962 and 1966 he was a member of the Poetry Panel of the Arts Council of Great Britain.
+Between 1962 and 1966, he was a member of the Poetry Panel of the Arts Council of Great Britain.
 He was a Visiting Fellow in Poetry at the University of Exeter, and was made an honorary Doctor of Letters there in 1977.